SAP/neonbee/docs/code_quality.md

 In order to benefit from the points mentioned above and **to ensure** that NeonBee will also have a high level of **quality** in the future the **NeonBee community** has **established** some **conventions**.

 Any **contribution** to NeonBee **must respect** and comply with **these conventions**.

+## Justification

+Some developers may be confused about why the NeonBee community has defined some conventions that are very unique.
+But of course, there is a well thought idea behind every convention.
+Some of these ideas are obvious, some are not.
+At this place we explain the less obvious ideas, so that they must not explained to everyone individually.

 ## Conventions